fengyu20/Python_Project_Price_and_Calorie_Calculator/README.md

 - `README.md`: File that introduce this repo, covering the assignment `Advanced5: Add a README file`.

 ### 3.2 How to Use It
-- If you want to interact with the whole project, navigate to the root folder and open `main.ipynb`.
+- If you want to interact with the entire project, navigate to the root folder and open `main.ipynb`.
 Execute the relevant code blocks to see the results, and feel free to modify them as needed.
     - `1.
 Functions`: Utilize the calorie and price counter functions in this part.
     - `2.
 Classes`: Submit the order to check their total price, total calories, and acceptance status etc.
     - `3.
 Data Analysis`: Delve into the order data for a comprehensive understanding.
     - `4.
 Plot`: Generate plots of total calories per day, total earnings per day, and average earnings by customer served per day.
+    - `5.
+Run the Test Functions`: Ensure that the functions and classes work correctly.
+    - `6.
+Additional Info`: Verify whether the repository adheres to PEP8 standards or not.
 - If you have a meal list and want to know the price or the calories and want to interact with the command line:
     - Navigate to the root folder, and run the following command:
         - `python3 meal_counter/functions.py -f {function_name} -m "meal1" "meal2" ...`